-Michael, a recent Bryant University graduate, commented on the day, “My favorite part of the Citizens Bank Mentoring Day was talking with my mentor to gain advice for my career.
+Michael, a recent Bryant University graduate, comments on the event, “My favorite part of the day was talking with my mentor to gain advice for my career.
 My mentor suggested that there are an abundance of opportunities available and that I should not limit myself to one or two narrow categories when searching for job opportunities.”

-One of the mentors who volunteered for the day was Joe, a Customer Experience Manager who works in Cranston.
-“I really enjoyed working with these young adults as they prepared for their journey in the working world,” Joe remarks.
-“The most rewarding thing for me was to see each of my mentees share their 'Elevator Speeches' that we worked on as part of our morning activity.
-It felt so good to hear each of them share about themselves, describe their goals in less than 2 minutes and be comfortable sharing with each other.
+One of the mentors who volunteers is Joe, a Customer Experience Manager.
+“I really enjoy working with these young adults as they prepared for their journey in the working world,” Joe remarks.
+“The most rewarding thing for me was to see my mentee share his 'Elevator Speech.’
+It felt so good to hear the attendees share about themselves, describe their goals in less than 2 minutes and be comfortable sharing with one another.
 The day was outstanding — it was very fulfilling to be a 'pebble in the pond' for someone’s life experiences.”

 For Lauren, the day gave her a renewed sense of energy.
-“The students who came had such a drive and optimism about them—it was contagious!” she explains.
-“As a recruiter, it reinforced for me that individuals with disabilities really have so much to offer.
+“The students who come to this event have such a drive and optimism about them—it’s contagious!” she explains.
+“As a recruiter, it reinforces to me that individuals with disabilities really have so much to offer.
 They do not have limitations but rather unique and translatable attributes that can be applied to any number of possibilities in the workforce.
 It was exciting and eye-opening to watch these young adults hone and recognize their skills as they prepare to enter the workforce.”

-Asked about any future opportunities for the participants, Lauren notes, “I established a lot of great connections and have been staying in touch with them about upcoming jobs.
-My hope is that when the students are looking for full-time roles, Citizens will be top-of-mind for them because they know we are a diversity-friendly organization.”
+Asked about any future opportunities for participants, Lauren notes, “I establish a lot of great connections at this event and I’m able to stay in touch with them about upcoming jobs.
+Our most recent event actually yielded a hire to our Anti Money Laundering Operations team!
+My hope is that we can continue making connections with these students and when they are looking for full-time roles, Citizens will be top of mind.”

 Learn more about life at Citizens and our commitment to being a diverse and inclusive workforce.